ustra-de/fair-fly/README.md

 FAIR FLY API

 ## Features
-Allows you to find out which flying sites from the DHV's site database are connected to FAIR FLY and what their status is.
+Allows to find out which flying sites from the DHV's site database are connected to FAIR FLY and what their status is.

 ## URL
 api.fair-fly.com